Lukas-Bohez/project-one/frontend/articles/2025-housing-crash.md

 1. **Get organized**: Join local housing justice groups
 2. **Vote with your vote**: Support candidates who attack housing inequality
-3. **Vote with your wallet**: Don't buy overpriced homes—rent or live tiny
+3. **Vote with your wallet**: Don't buy overpriced homesrent or live tiny
 4. **Build community**: Create housing cooperatives and intentional communities
 5. **Demand rent strikes**: When rents rise 5%+, strike until they're rolled back
 6. **Run for office**: Local politics decides housing policy

 ## The Theft of a Generation

-The housing crisis isn't an accident—it's theft.
+The housing crisis isn't an accidentit's theft.
 Boomers stole your future, bankers engineered your poverty, and politicians sold you out.
 The American Dream was murdered, and we're left with the corpse.

 Will you accept this inheritance of debt and despair, or will you fight for a world where everyone can have a place to call home?

 The choice is yours.
-But choose quickly—the crash is coming, and it's bringing hell with it.
+But choose quicklythe crash is coming, and it's bringing hell with it.

 **Your home isn't just a building.
 It's your freedom.
 Fight for it.**